US says Hamas is to blame for ceasefire delay – but is it Hamas or Israel?

 This is perhaps understandable when looking at the previously stated Israeli position of total Hamas defeat.

-What makes things more difficult for the US is that, after being such vocal supporters of Israel from the very beginning of the war, it is hard to suggest that perhaps an end to the war is now the priority and that the focus should be on what post-war Gaza will look like.
+Things are difficult for the US because, after being such vocal supporters of Israel from the beginning of the war, it is hard to suggest that an end to the war is now the priority and that the focus should be on what post-war Gaza will look like.

-The contradictions inherent within both the Israeli and US positions put both allies in a bind.
+Biden is stuck, with the window of opportunity to end the war in Gaza before election season rapidly closing and the US struggling to find a solution that stops the fighting and yet somehow ensures that Hamas does not stay in power, while simultaneously appearing to not abandon Israel.

 There are suggestions that Netanyahu, behind the scenes, does want a deal – perhaps explaining why the US keeps saying the ceasefire proposal is an Israeli one.

-Why he has been so mute touches on the Israeli PM’s problem though – having whipped the Israeli public into a frenzy, and with ministers like Itamar Ben-Gvir threatening to bring down the government should any deal be accepted – Netanyahu is stuck.
+Why he has been so quiet touches on the Israeli PM’s problem though – having whipped the Israeli public into a frenzy, and with ministers like Itamar Ben-Gvir threatening to bring down the government should any deal be accepted – Netanyahu is also stuck.

-Biden is also stuck, with the window of opportunity to end the war in Gaza before election season rapidly closing and the US struggling to find a solution that stops the fighting and yet somehow ensures that Hamas does not stay in power, while simultaneously appearing to not abandon Israel.

-And for Hamas, can it agree to any post-war deal that involves it being removed from governance in Gaza?
-And what would that mean for its leadership, both those in the enclave and abroad, particularly with a potential International Criminal Court charge over some of their heads?